mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

-Minion start up, including compiling the Pillar, or collecting the Grains, but without other components that wouldn't make sense in this case, i.e., Engines, Beacons, Scheduler etc. In short, it pretty much only establishes the connection to the remote network device, over the API of choice.
-As soon as the execution of the Salt function is finished, it closes the connection and terminates the subprocess.
+Minion start up, including compiling the Pillar, or collecting the Grains, but without other components that wouldn't make sense in this case, i.e., Engines, Beacons, Scheduler etc. In short, it pretty much only establishes the connection to the remote network device, over the API of choice, then invokes the function you requested; as soon as the execution of the Salt function is finished, it closes the connection and terminates the subprocess.

-``salt-sproxy`` can be very well installed on the Master, or even on your personal computer, as it only requires one thing: be able to connect to the network device from where you run it.
+``salt-sproxy`` can be very well installed on an existing Master, or even on your personal computer, as it only requires one thing: be able to connect to the network device from where you run it.
 Not only that you don't require any Proxy Minions always running, but you don't actually need a Salt Master either.
 It's as easy as that: install and use.
 It is [available on